NightGuardianX/UT2004-Localization/Documentation/Rules/Glossary Rules.md

 **Filling Current / Old Russian when creating a new entity page:** When you generate a new glossary file (new entity), always try to fill both Russian columns immediately, not leave them all as `-`.
 For each row, look up `Current Russian name` in `/rut` and `Old Russian name` in `/rut_old/` using the rules above.
 If either lookup fails (no Russian, only Spanish placeholder, or no entry), only that specific cell stays `-`.
 The corresponding table cells remain `-`.

 **Filling missing Old Russian:** When a glossary row has no Old Russian translation, look it up in `/rut_old/`.
 Use the same package/source file as the term (e.g. `XGame.rut` for `[xDeathMatch]` GameName, `BonusPack.rut` for BonusPack entities, `Onslaught.rut` for `[ONSOnslaughtGame]`, `UT2k4Assault.rut` for `[ASGameInfo]`, `SkaarjPack.rut` for `[Invasion]`).
 Match the section name `[SectionName]` and the key (e.g. `GameName`, `ItemName`, `PickupMessage`) to the English source in `/int`; the value in the matching `.rut` file is the Old Russian.
 If not found in rut_old, leave the cell as `-`.

+**Mechanic-focused entities (like Game_Adrenaline):** In some cases it is useful to introduce additional `Game_*` entities that focus on a specific game mechanic (resource, combo system, etc.) and reuse objects from existing entities (e.g. pickups, mutators).
+Such mechanic entities are allowed as **subtypes** that cut across `Game_Pickups`, `Game_Mutators`, `Game_Modes`, etc., but they must:

+- not duplicate full coverage of those entities (only include rows needed to describe the mechanic consistently);
+- follow the same four-column glossary format and source rules as the base entities;
+- clearly describe in their own Entity Glossary Rules how they relate to the primary entities (what is referenced vs. what is redefined).

 ## Entity Glossary Rules